10 Best Things To Do And See In Marbella, Spain

 Golf courses

-If you’re into golf, you might find yourself in a golfing paradise because Marbella offers dozens of golf courses for all ages and levels.
+If you’re into golf, you might find yourself in a golfing paradise in Marbella.
+City offers dozens of golf courses for all ages and levels.
 Some of the best golf courses in Marbella include Los Naranjos Golf Club, Marbella Golf And Country Club, Aloha Golf Club, and Real Club De Golf Guadalmina.

 How to get to Marbella, Spain?

-Marbella is located about 60km from Malaga, 35km from Mijas, and 60km from Ronda.
-The easiest way to get there is by car.
+Marbella is located about 60km from Malaga, 35km from Mijas Pueblo, 60km from Ronda, and 80km from Gibraltar.
+The easiest way to get there is by car or bus.

 Restaurants, accommodations, and map